Speri1009/de_assignment/data_architecture_part2.md

 ---

-## 6. Use Cases Enabled
+## 6. Use Cases Sample

-- Funnel analysis (drop-off rates per stage)
+- **Funnel analysis**
+  Analyze the bounce rates per event stage
+- **Conversion Rates**
+  How many views converted to adding article to cart How many article to cart events converted to payment success How many success barecode scans
+- **Retargeting**
+  When to target an inactive customer
+  Which customer segment should recive which type of campaigns
+- **A/B testing**
+  Newly launched payment method vrs old payment method
-- Conversion tracking
+- **Operational alerts**
-- Retargeting (e.g., users who added article to cart but didn’t pay)
-- A/B testing interaction with one feature vrs other
-- Operational alerts (e.g., email failed to send)
+  Notifications about abandoned cart
+  Promotions

 ---

-## 7. Tools & Tech Stack (Optional)
+## 7. Tools & Tech Stack

 - **Ingestion**: Airflow, Kestra
 - **Infrastructure**: Terraform